-- A. The committee shall interview all applicants to the Student Aid Fund so as to determine the reality and extent of the students' needs. - B. The committee shall have the power to decide on all applications for aid.
-Granting of aid and the determination of the amount shall be only by the affirmative vote of four of the five members of
+- A. The committee shall interview all applicants to the Student Aid Fund and the Seminary Student Assistance Fund so as to determine the reality and extent of the students' needs. - B. The committee shall have the power to decide on all applications for support.
+Granting of support and determination of the amount shall be only by affirmative vote of four of the five members of the committee.
+In case the committee cannot gain a four-fifths vote, the advice of the Theological School Committee shall be sought; and only if the Theological School Committee concurs shall support then be granted. - C. The committee shall make an annual report to synod of its activities for the past year and requests for the coming year.
+This report will include:

-- the committee.
-In case the committee cannot gain a four-fifths vote, the advice of the Theological School Committee shall be sought; and only if the Theological School Committee concurs shall aid then be granted. - C. The committee shall make an annual report to synod of its activities, including a statement of the grantsin-aid allowed and its expected need for the coming year. - D. The committee shall be empowered to investigate any possible misuse of the Student Aid Fund. - E. The committee, after consultation with the Theological School Committee, shall have power to terminate the distribution of these funds should it be determined that any applicant is no longer conforming to the conditions of application cited under Article V below.
+- 1. Statement of disbursements made from the funds. - 2.
+Requested amount to be given per student from the Student Aid Fund. - 3.
+Projected amount to be given per student from the Student Assistance Fund. - 4.
+Requested number of collections to be taken by the churches. - D. The committee shall be empowered to investigate any possible misuse of the Student Aid Fund and the Seminary Student Assistance Fund. - E. The committee, after consultation with the Theological School Committee, shall have power to terminate the distribution of these funds should it be determined that any applicant is no longer conforming to the conditions of application cited under "V" below.
 This action shall be subject to the final determination of synod. - F. The committee shall meet at least once a year.
-This meeting, together with the time and place and a notice that aid is available to qualified seminary students, shall be publicly announced.
+The time and place of this meeting shall be publicly announced, along with a notice that support is available to qualified seminary students.